marcomarchionni/strategist-api/README.md

 **Portfolio Strategist API**, serving as the backend of the application, is accountable for:

-- Fetching user data directly from Interactive Brokers accounts.
+- Fetching user data directly from an Interactive Brokers account.

 - Exposing a rich API to facilitate data querying for the frontend.